-The documentary “La Casa de Maria Contra la Violencia Domestica” directed by Joe Negron will premiere in the Spring of 2019.
+The documentary “La Casa de Maria Contra la Violencia Domestica” directed by Joe Negron will premiere in the Fall of 2023.
 It features the story of how Dr. Vilma Luz Caban is working on a commemorative project in memory of her mother Maria.

 During her mother’s brave final moments battling cancer, Maria made a wish that her only daughter Vilma Luz go back to Puerto Rico and help her finish what she had secretly started.
 The documentary captures how a devoted daughter seeks to honor a promise made to her mother.